 Reggie Yates’ Extreme South Africa

 What is life in South Africa like more than twenty years after the first free and fully democratic elections?
-Reggie Yates explores three different locations to see how South Africa’s post-apartheid life has changed for white and black communities.
-Yates identifies unique parts of the South African culture.
-He provides a rare glimpse into some of the most controversial sides of the culture with first-hand interviews and experiences.
+Reggie Yates explores three different locations to see how post-apartheid life has changed for white and black communities.
+Yates identifies unique aspects of South African culture and provides a rare glimpse into some of its most controversial sides through first-hand interviews and experiences.

-Yates first looks at the impact of post-apartheid policies on a white squatter settlement in Coronation Park, Johannesburg, where white charities claim that 400,000 whites live below the poverty line.
-Next, he visits a hospital in Cape Town where 80% of the victims of assaults and stabbings, which can be up to a hundred in one weekend, are under the age of 25.
-Finally, Yates meets with a controversial multimillionaire megachurch leader in the black community, Prophet Mboro, to explore the boom of megachurches and their belief systems.
+Yates first looks at the impact of post-apartheid policies on a white squatter settlement in Coronation Park, Johannesburg, where white charities claim that 400,000 white South Africans live below the poverty line.
+Next, he visits a hospital in Cape Town where 80% of victims of assaults and stabbings — which can total up to a hundred in a single weekend — are under the age of 25.
+Finally, Yates meets a controversial multimillionaire megachurch leader in the black community, Prophet Mboro, to explore the rise of megachurches and their belief systems.

 0 Comments